NNDB

 Executive summary: Higgs boson and Higgs field

 Some physicists have gone so far as to describe the Higgs boson as a "God particle" that might lead to a unified "theory of everything".
-Among the skeptics, however, is Stephen Hawking, who placed wagers with other physicists betting that the Higgs boson would not be discovered during a long and expensive effort using the large electron positron particle accelerator at the CERN laboratories in Geneva.
-Hawking won that gamble in 2001, when the CERN effort ended without success, but most particle physicists remain confident that Higgs' ideas will eventually be proven true, as they fit the Standard Model so perfectly.
+Among the skeptics, however, was Stephen Hawking, who placed wagers with other physicists betting that the Higgs boson would not be discovered during a long and expensive effort using the large electron positron particle accelerator at the CERN laboratories in Geneva.
+Hawking won that gamble in 2001, when the CERN effort ended without success, but most particle physicists remained confident that Higgs' idea would eventually be proven true, as it fits the Standard Model so perfectly.

 High School: Cotham Grammar School, Bristol, England